 The organization came up with a solution—it defined fixed teams based upon product lines, and focused upon managing work packages for the teams instead of managing team composition, i.e. fitting the work to the team i.s.o. changing teams to get the work done.
 The result was that teams became more coherent and better at managing and improving themselves.
 Team members got more chances to work together and build relationships.
 One drawback was that occasionally team members did not work together on tasks, since tasks that were not related were combined into a work package for a team increment in order to use the available capacity.
 But even in those situations, team members supported each other, and the team as a whole performed better.
 The organization learned that, though it is not easy to keep teams stable, it is possible and it can really give a performance boost to the teams.

 Establishing conditions for stable teams

 If you want to implement teamworking, then the People CMM can also help you.
 This model has several process areas that support teamworking, like Workgroup Development, Participatory Culture and Empowered Workgroups.
-The People-CMM is, similar as the CMMI, a model that contains best practices.
-It enables organization to implement and improve workforce management, focusing upon the development of professionals.
+The People-CMM is, similar to the CMMI, a model that contains best practices.
+It enables the organization to implement and improve workforce management, focusing upon the development of professionals.
 I described earlier how the People CMM can be used to migrate to Agile; this is one of the possible ways to deploy the People CMM to increase the performance of your organization.

 (This blog was posted may 5, 2011, and updated may 26, 2013: Added more background on the how and why of stable teams).